 and then the rest of the way was on a large snowfield.
 The soft mushy afternoon snow made this more of a slog then it seemed.
 Mueller Hut sits just under Mount Ollivier, the first peak Sir Edmund Hillary ever climbed.

 We didn’t head directly for the hut, rather we started looking for our campsite first.
 Once camp was up, we headed over to get water, cook dinner, and to enjoy the view at the top of the world.

 Arriving early afternoon, we had plenty of time to enjoy the views surrounding us on the ridge of Sealy Range.
 From our camp, we had a great view up Mueller Glacier.

 Later in the afternoon, a flock of Kea started to circle around the ridge.
 They were not shy and were rather aggressive at picking anything rubber like.
 This includes tents, so you need to be vigilant around your camp if you see these endangered parrots around.

 We thought about climbing up Mount Ollivier, but opted to take a more relaxing approach since we were still fighting our sinus issues.
-We did see a few people make their way up the snowfield underneath the peak for some glissading fun.
+We did see a few people make their way up the snowfield underneath the peak for some glissading fun (sliding down the snow on their butts).
 Had we brought our snow axes, this would have been a good opportunity to practice our arrests.